A Detailed Guide to Get Your Site Running Optimally

 How to update themes and plugins on WordPress?

 Out of date plugins are another gateway for hackers to attack your website.
-Using nulled themes and plugins -pirated copies of commercial themes and plugins offered for free- are another way that hackers gain access to your site.
+Using nulled themes and plugins -pirated copies of commercial themes and plugins offered for free- is another way that hackers gain access to your site.

 Setting up a staging area for updates